pablo-albaladejo/awslambdahackathon/docs/UTILS_PACKAGE.md

 # @awslambdahackathon/utils

-This package provides utilities for both frontend and runtime applications with environment-specific exports.
+This package provides a collection of shared utility functions and helpers for both frontend and backend (AWS Lambda runtime) applications, with environment-specific exports to ensure optimal usage.

 ## Overview